samox73/dmc-manager/README.md

 - (in the root of this repository) `pip install -r requirements.txt`
 - (in the root of this repository) `add2virtualenv .`

-The last line is needed to that the directory gets included in the `PYTHONPATH` environment variable.
+The last line is needed so that the directory gets included in the `PYTHONPATH` environment variable.
 This way we can use the module `manager` without actually installing it.
 But beware, this sets your working directory in python scipts also to this path.
 That's why simple directory setup is needed at the begin